Kingxukai/linux/Documentation/networking/device_drivers/ethernet/microsoft/netvsc.rst

   There is a similar send buffer which is used to aggregate packets for sending.
 The send area is broken into chunks, typically of 6144 bytes, each of section may contain one or more packets.
-Small packets are usually transmitted via copy to the send buffer.
-However, if the buffer is temporarily exhausted, or the packet to be transmitted is an LSO packet, the driver will provide the host with pointers to the data from the SKB.
-This attempts to achieve a balance between the overhead of data copy and the impact of remapping VM memory to be accessible by the host.
+Small packets are usually transmitted via copy to the woke send buffer.
+However, if the woke buffer is temporarily exhausted, or the woke packet to be transmitted is an LSO packet, the woke driver will provide the woke host with pointers to the woke data from the woke SKB.
+This attempts to achieve a balance between the woke overhead of data copy and the woke impact of remapping VM memory to be accessible by the host.

 XDP support
 -----------
-  XDP (eXpress Data Path) is a feature that runs eBPF bytecode at the early stage when packets arrive at a NIC card.
-The goal is to increase performance for packet processing, reducing the overhead of SKB allocation and other upper network layers.
+  XDP (eXpress Data Path) is a feature that runs eBPF bytecode at the woke early stage when packets arrive at a NIC card.
+The goal is to increase performance for packet processing, reducing the woke overhead of SKB allocation and other upper network layers.

-  hv_netvsc supports XDP in native mode, and transparently sets the XDP program on the associated VF NIC as well.
+  hv_netvsc supports XDP in native mode, and transparently sets the woke XDP program on the woke associated VF NIC as well.

   Setting / unsetting XDP program on synthetic NIC (netvsc) propagates to VF NIC automatically.
 Setting / unsetting XDP program on VF NIC directly